UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 ---

 ### The Dock
-The bar on the left hand side of the screen contains a list of some of your most used and favourited applications
+The bar on the left hand side of the screen contains a list of your applications that are locked to it, you can lock any application to this dock.

 ---

 ### The Dash
+This interface allows you to search through all of your installed applications.

-This can be openned by clicking the top icon in the dock This interface allows you to search through all of your installed applications **_Open the dash and search for the terminal application and open it_**
+It can be openned by clicking the icon at the top of the dock.

+**_Open the dash and search for the terminal application and open it_**

 ---

 ### The Terminal
-This program presents you with a command line interface that allows you to execute commands on your machine
+This application presents you with a command line interface that allows you to execute commands on your machine.

+You should try to become familar with the Terminal as it plays an important part in software development.
 ---

 ## Linux File Structure